gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

 ## What is Graphene's PAL Host ABI

 PAL Host ABI is the interface used by Graphene library OS to interact with its hosts.
 It is translated into the hosts' native ABI (e.g. system calls for UNIX), by a layer called PAL (platform adaption layer).
 A PAL not only exports a set of APIs (PAL APIs) that can be called by the library OS, but also act as the loader that bootstraps the library OS.
-The design of PAL Host ABI strictly follows three primary principles, to guarantee functionality, security, and platform compatibility:
+The design of PAL Host ABI strictly follows three primary principles, to guarantee functionality, security, and
+portability:

 * The host ABI must be stateless.
 * The host ABI must be a narrowed interface to reduce the attack surface.